-Upon request, the University's Office of Accountability and Compliance also will conduct presentations to members of the UMB community, including UMB students or affiliates, to educate them on Title IX and how it applies to UMB, reporting sexual misconduct, and ways they can prevent sexual misconduct.
+Upon request, the University's Office of Accountability and Compliance (OAC) also will conduct presentations to members of the UMB community, including UMB students or affiliates, to educate them on Title IX and how it applies to UMB, reporting sexual misconduct, and ways they can prevent sexual misconduct through risk reduction strategies and bystander intervention.
+Education and outreach entities throughout the campus also offer programs from time to time on topics pertaining to Title IX.
+Beyond UMBPF and OAC, UMB's Wellness Hub, UMB Community Collaborative on Intimate Partner Violence, URecFit and others contribute to awareness and education efforts.